 I love a good flow chart.
 While I had a cold recently, I went looking through our medicine cabinet at all the different pills and syrups…I was super confused by all the claims on the boxes.

-Determined, I did some research on what the best (over the counter) medicine was for each symptom.
-So, while laying in bed getting over a cold, I came up with the following information and flow chart.
+I did some research on what the best over-the-counter medicine was for each symptom.
+So, while laying in bed getting over a cold, I came up with the following information and behold: “The Cold Flowchart”

-Stuffy Nose? -> Loosen your snot with Sudafed (phenylephrine or pseudoephedrine)
+Stuffy Nose? -> Loosen it with Sudafed (phenylephrine or pseudoephedrine)

 Cough? -> An expectorant will help.
-Get some Robitussin or Mucinex (guaifenesin) Note: Robitussin brand cough syrup also contains many of the medicines below.
-See bottle for details.
+Get some Robitussin (guaifenesin) or Mucinex (guaifenesin) Note: Many Robitussin and Mucinex brand cough medicine also contain many of the medicines below.
+See each bottle for details.

 Fever?
 Sore Throat?
 Aches? -> Alternate between Advil and Tylenol (ibuprofen/acetaminophen)

 Runny Nose?
 Sneezing?
-Water Eyes? -> You need an antihistamine.
-Benadryl or Allegra or Claritin (diphenhydramine or chlorpheniramine or fexofendadine hydrochloride or loratadine) should block them annoying histamines.
+Water Eyes? -> Time for an antihistamine.
+Benadryl (diphenhydramine), Allegra (fexofenadine), Claritin (loratadine), or Xyzal (levocetirizine) should block the annoying histamines.

 Natural Remedies -> Vitamin C, zinc, honey, hot tea, chicken broth, and plenty of liquids to stay hydrated.

-Greg’s Cold Medicine Routine -> Emergen-C (vitamin c + zinc), and Theraflu (which covers all the above medicines in hot liquid form which, A) helps the body absorb them fast B) helps ease a sore throat)
+Greg’s Cold Medicine Routine -> Emergen-C (vitamin c + zinc) and Theraflu.
+Which covers all the above medicines in hot liquid form.

 Get well soon!